krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ## Problems Encountered in the Map

-Finding problems within the data and correcting them seemed like a streneous task.
+Finding problems within the data and correcting them seemed like a strenuous task.
 I created a sample ``.osm`` file and was able to find certain problems contained within the data that I could correct.
 However, I went ahead and skipped certain areas that needed correcting.

 * Overabbreviated street names ("_2108 Riverside Blvd._")
 * Inconsistent postal codes ("_95819-6055_","_CA 95834_")
 * Incorrect postal codes "_85834_".
 Some of these were outside the county region like "_Charmichale,CA_".
-* "_Zip Left_" and "_Zip Right_" postal codes that wee included into the ``'k'`` tags for the ``Tiger`` GPS data.
-This data was devided into segmants
+* "_Zip Left_" and "_Zip Right_" postal codes that we included into the ``'k'`` tags for the ``Tiger`` GPS data.
+This data was divided into segments
 * Words like ``sacramento`` were written like ``Sacramento`` and ``american`` like ``American``.

 ```XML